bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 * [ ] Use the [classes.js](challenges/classes.js) link to get started.
 Read the instructions carefully!

 **Congratulations, you completed the sprint challenge!**

-## Stretch Goals
-You will find stretch goals across the files, don't work on them until you have finished the main tasks!